confluentinc/training-administration-src/README.md

 Then, enter the `tools` container to run commands against the Kafka cluster:

 ```
-docker-compose exec tools bash
+docker compose exec tools bash
 ```

-Don't forget to exit the `tools` container and clean up with `docker-compose down -v` on your host.
+Don't forget to exit the `tools` container and clean up with `docker compose down -v` on your host.

 ## Example commands against cluster